Guide to install mod_security for Apache Server

 byte [] digest = md5 . digest ();

-int i = 0 ; i < digest . length ; i ++) {
+for ( int i = 0 ; i < digest . length ; i ++) {

 hexByte = Integer . toHexString ( 0xFF & digest [ i ]);

-hexByte . length () < 2 ) {
+if ( hexByte . length () < 2 ) {

 hexByte = "0" + hexByte ;